Keyj33k/htkit/README.md

 [i] Hunter is a small toolkit for information gathering and helping with en- and decryption with b64 and md5

-[i] This is a collection of selfwritten tools.
+[i] Hunter is a collection of selfwritten tools.

 [1] Witcher
 -------------------------------------------------------------------